 - H-Net — humanities and social sciences opportunities

 The sites listed below are provided as possible resources; the Department of Anthropology is not responsible for content on external sites and does not endorse products or services.

-All students whose research involves human subjects must have their project's methods and ethical protocols approved by the IRB prior to commencing any research, regardless of its funding source.
-Submission of an IRB protocol is a complex and somewhat time-consuming, so students are advised to review the requirements and prepare their submissions well in advance of planned research.
+All students whose research involves human subjects must have their project's methods and ethical protocols approved by the Institutional Review Board (IRB) prior to commencing any research, regardless of its funding source.
+Submission of an IRB protocol is a complex and somewhat time-consuming process, so students are advised to review the requirements and prepare their submissions well in advance of planned research.
 Guidelines and information on the submission and approval process may be obtained from the IRB website HERE.